-- 1. STOP!
-Read the safety information above. - Make sure equipment shutoff valve is fully open. - 3.
-Turn off any electric power to the appliance if service is to be performed. - Turn control knob clockwise to the OFF position. - Wait five minutes to clear out any gas.
+- STOP!
+Read the safety information above. - 2.
+Make sure equipment shutoff valve is fully open. - 3.
+Turn off any electric power to the appliance if service is to be performed. - Turn control knob clockwise to the OFF position. - Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
+Follow "B"

-Follow "B" in the safety information above.
-If you don't smell gas, go to the next step.
+- in the safety information, column 1.
+If you don't smell gas, go to the next step. - Thermostat Models: Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five (5) seconds.

-- Thermostat Models: Turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds - Manual Models: Press in and turn control knob counterclockwise to the PILOT position.
-Keep control knob pressed in for five (5) seconds. - 7.
-With control knob pressed in, push down and release ignitor button.
+Manual Models: Press in and turn control knob counterclockwise to the PILOT position.
+Keep control knob pressed in for five (5) seconds.

+- With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
 Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, you may need to press in control knob for 30 seconds or more.
 This will allow air to bleed from the gas system.
 If needed, keep pressing ignitor button until pilot lights.
-If ignitor does not light pilot, refer to Troubleshooting, page 19 or contact a qualified service person or gas supplier for repairs.
+If ignitor does not light pilot, refer to Troubleshooting, page 18 or contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
 To light pilot with match, see Manual Lighting Procedure, page 16. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 thru 7.
-Wait one (1) minute before lighting pilot again. - Turn control knob counterclockwise / to desired heating level.
+After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.

+Note: If pilot goes out, repeat steps 4 through 7.
+Wait one (1) minute before lighting pilot

+Turn control knob counterclockwise / to desired heating level.
 The main burner should light.
-Manual control heaters should be used in locked positions. - To shut off burner only and leave pilot lit, turn control knob clockwise to the PILOT position.
+Manual control heaters should be used in locked positions.

-Figure 19 - Control Knob In The OFF Position Manual Control Models
+Figure 19 - Control Knob in the OFF Position for Manual Control Models

-Figure 20 - Control Knob In The OFF Position Thermostat Models
+Figure 20 - Control Knob in the OFF Position for Thermostat Models